mg878/SIV_HIV_evolution/README.md

 For each non-recombinant region (NRR), the repository contains two BEAST XML files:

 - **`NRR_*.xml`**
   BEAST XML files used to infer the **ultrametric genetic-distance trees** for each NRR under the HKY substitution model.
-These trees provide the input distance trees for the downstream PoW transformation.
+These trees provide the input distance trees for the downstream PoW transformation

 These XML files correspond to the analyses used to generate the posterior tree files from which the PoW-transformed time-scaled divergence trees were constructed.

 - **`NRR_*_dated_iso_v1.xml`**
   Isochronous analysis for the relevant NRR.